WealthWorks in Appalachia: Tools to Build a Resilient Energy Economy in the Buckeye Hills Region

-Join us on May 20 from 9 a.m.-4 p.m. for a free virtual session examining how WealthWorks can help the Buckeye Hills Region leverage recreational tourism to bolster the local economy.
+On March 23-24, we held a free virtual event examining how WealthWorks can help the Buckeye Hills Region catalyze growth in the local energy economy.
 The WealthWorks strategic capital framework emphasizes the creation of value chains, and is a proven tool for growing economic opportunities in rural communities.

-During this daylong workshop, hosted by Rural Action, Buckeye Hills Regional Council, and ACEnet, you will strengthen your understanding of asset-based economic development in Appalachian Ohio and connect with community development professionals in the first of three WealthWorks Institutes to be hosted this year.
+During this workshop, hosted by Rural Action, Buckeye Hills Regional Council, and ACEnet, participants strengthened their understanding of asset-based economic development in Appalachian Ohio and connected with community development professionals in the first of three WealthWorks Institutes hosted in 2022.

 What is WealthWorks?